tlienart/Xranklin.jl/docs/syntax/utils.md

 and if we call `\exlx2` we get: \exlx2.

-As indicated earlier, the output of an lxfun gets reprocessed at the second pass, so for instance:
+As indicated earlier, the output of an lxfun gets process_file_from_triggered at the second pass, so for instance:

 ```julia